Skip to main content

 This is the rare AI bill that goes past model talk and straight for the substations, cooling loops, and construction permits.

-The most interesting part of the new Artificial Intelligence Data Center Moratorium Act is not that it is likely to pass.
-It probably is not.
-The interesting part is that Congress has finally produced a bill that treats AI's physical buildout as the argument.
+The most interesting part of the new Artificial Intelligence Data Center Moratorium Act is not that it looks likely to pass.
+It does not.

-What the bill actually does
+What the data center moratorium bill would actually pause

-The bill text is more specific than the headline suggests.
+The bill text is more specific than the headline implies.
 It defines an AI data center as a site used to develop or operate AI models at scale, or a facility above a power threshold that looks a lot like the new hyperscale AI buildout.
-In the Senate text, that includes facilities with a maximum rated power capacity or peak load above 20 megawatts that are also designed for very high rack power or liquid cooling.
+In the Senate text, that means facilities with a maximum rated power capacity or peak load above 20 megawatts that are also designed for very high rack power or liquid cooling.

 An editorial illustration of a sprawling hyperscale data center campus under construction with substations, utility yards, and transmission lines across a dry industrial landscape.

-Figure / 01 The bill is aimed at the physical AI buildout: large, power-hungry facilities and the conditions Congress would require before more of them can proceed.
+Figure / 01The bill is aimed at the physical AI buildout: large, power-hungry facilities and the conditions Congress would require before more of them can proceed.

 An editorial illustration of residential electric meters and blank paper bills in the foreground, with a large data center and substation construction site behind them.

-Figure / 02 The political center of gravity is shifting toward who pays for AI infrastructure, who approves it, and what communities get in return.
+Figure / 02The political center of gravity is shifting toward who pays for AI infrastructure, who approves it, and what communities get in return.

-That is the durable part of the story.
-Sanders and Ocasio-Cortez have taken a debate that often floats several abstractions above reality and pinned it to the ground.
-They are saying the AI boom is not just a model question or a speech question.
+My read is simple.
+Congress may not be ready to freeze the AI buildout.
+But it has now put a marker down on something the industry would rather keep fuzzy: AI is not just a model question or a speech question.
 It is also a construction question, a utility question, a labor question, and a local political question.

 Source file